rotki/rotki/docs/usage_guide.rst

 Set up rotki Premium
 ======================

-If you decide to purchase `rotki Premium <https://rotki.com/products/>`_ at a later time, you can set it up via API Keys -> rotki Premium.
+If you decide to purchase `rotki Premium <https://rotki.com/products/>`_ at a later time, you can set it up via :menuselection:`API Keys --> rotki Premium`.

 .. image:: images/rotki_premium_set.png
    :alt: Set up rotki premium API key/secret pair in an existing account